Advising Resources for Incoming and Current MBA Students

 - Local Resources

-Continuing student advising for Spring and Summer 2020 will take place from Monday, October 28, 2019 through Wednesday, November 19, 2019.
+For Continuing MBA Students: Continuing Student Advising for Fall 2021 will take place from Monday, March 15 – Wednesday, April 21, 2021.
 Continuing students schedule advising appointments through Starfish.

 Starfish: Continuing students will schedule an advising appointment through Starfish.
 A Starfish shortcut can also be found on the iSpartan apps toolbar.
 You have the option of requesting your appointment (via Starfish) to be in person, by phone or via Google Hangouts.